x-senpai-x/Ream-ZKVM-Benchmarks/Beacon-Harness/README.md

 - The `all` target excludes `execution_payload` (not implemented) and `withdrawals` (incompatible with BeaconState workaround) from block operations
 - Zisk only has total execution time available for benchmarks, work is ongoing to capture detailed cycle counts
 - Pico is an optional feature and requires Rust nightly.
 Other zkVMs work with stable Rust.
+- Jolt provides trace length metrics and execution time for benchmarks